riff-lang/site/src/examples.md

     fn(x,y,z) { exit             }
 }

-// Of course, we can call anonymous functions stored in an array opcodes[0](3,2,1)
+// Of course, we can call anonymous functions stored in a table opcodes[0](3,2,1)
 ```